Tim Clancy

 Uncategorized

-Driving under the influence is a major problem across the country and there has been a major push during the past few years for police officers and law enforcement agencies to step up their enforcement of DUIs.
-For t...
+Driving under the influence is a major problem across the country and there has been a major push during the past few years for police officers and law enforcement agencies to step up their enforcement of DWI.
+In ...
 Read more

 To say the laws and enforcement about CBD, hemp, and medical marijuana in Texas are confusing would be something of an understatement.
 In 2019, lawmakers half-heartedly rode the wave of states legalizing these produc...
 Read more

-New Texas Law Criminalizes Universities’ Failure to Report Sexual Misconduct
+2020 Texas Law Criminalizes Universities That Failure to Report Sexual Misconduct Crimes

-As of January 1, 2020, Texas college and university employees could be fired or even face criminal charges if they fail to report (or, in some cases, investigate) credible accusations of rape, sexual harassment, or s...
+Since January 1, 2020, Texas college and university employees could be fired or even face criminal charges if they fail to report (or, in some cases, investigate) sex crimes, such as credible accusations of rape, sex...
 Read more

 Bail Reform In Texas